-censures) in extolling the practice of rhetoric earlier in the text at 448c4-9, but a finely wrought and well-thought-out case for choosing the rhetorical life over the philosophical life.6 It is no stretch when Socrates calls the speech an "examination" (σκέψις, 487e8) of the kind of life one should live, for Callicles's advocacy of the rhetorical life is based on a theory of human nature and our relations with others that leads quite plausibly to the need for rhetoric in democratic politics.
+Now, one might read these remarks as insincere or ironic: the standard refuge of those who find it baffling when Plato has Socrates respond to hostility with decency.
+Yet this dismissal of the praise that Socrates heaps on Callicles's speech fails to do justice to the content of the piece.
+Callicles's speech is not a work of high-flown oratory of the sort that Polus attempts (and Socrates rightly censures) in extolling the practice of rhetoric earlier in the text at 448c4-9, but a finely wrought and well-thought-out case for choosing the rhetorical life over the philosophical life.
+It is no stretch when Socrates calls the speech an "examination" ( $\sigma$ xέψις, 487e8) of the kind of life one should live, for Callicles's advocacy of the rhetorical life is based on a theory of human nature and our relations with others that leads quite plausibly to the need for rhetoric in democratic politics.

 That is to say, Socrates sees that Callicles's speech is based on reasons.
 The doctrine of natural justice that Callicles develops in the first part of the speech is sophisticated, and he appeals to it both as a justification for the claims he advances in the second part of the speech to assert the choiceworthiness of the rhetorical life and as an explanation of Polus's failure to argue for that thesis against Socrates (see 482d7-483b4).
 Callicles's speech, we can say, is geared toward understanding.
 It shows Socrates how one might argue cogently for the benefits of the life of rhetoric without having to invoke tendentiously, as Polus does, a glamorized portrait of the tyrant or the horrors of torture (see 470c4-471d2, 473b12-d2).
-This is why a discussion with Callicles will be the best test of whether and how well Socrates has managed to care for his soul (καλῶς τεθεραπεῦσθαι, 486d5-6).
+This is why a discussion with Callicles will be the best test of whether and how well Socrates has managed to care for his soul (καλώς τεθεραπεῦσθαι, 486d5-6).
 For Socrates realizes that, unlike Gorgias and Polus, Callicles's views are grounded in principles that suggest a conception of the good life standing in direct opposition to his own.
 Callicles is a genuine touchstone for Socrates in the sense that, if either of their views fail to survive critical scrutiny, Socrates will have a better understanding of what living well consists in.
 Seen in this light, the exact form of Callicles's speech is irrelevant.
-Despite its status as an elaborate piece of rhetoric, Socrates values it as a piece of thinking.